blockarcade/whitepaper/README.md

 StackWave is the first game we plan to launch on BlockArcade with more games planned in the future.

-StaveWave is currently live on the IOST mainnet at: https://blockarca.de
+StaveWave is now live on the IOST mainnet at: https://blockarca.de

 The idea is simple: Tap or click the grid to place the row of blocks.
 Any blocks that aren’t aligned with the previous row’s blocks are lost and removed.